searchx-framework/searchx-frontend/README.md

-# SearchX Frontend
+# SearchX Front End

 SearchX is a scalable collaborative search system being developed by [Lambda Lab](http://www.wis.ewi.tudelft.nl/projects/learning-analytics/) of [TU Delft](https://www.tudelft.nl/).
 It is based on [Pineapple Search](http://onlinelibrary.wiley.com/doi/10.1002/pra2.2016.14505301122/full) and is further developed to facilitate collaborative search and sensemaking.

-Apart from serving the interface, the frontend also manages user data and defines the logs sent back to the backend.
+Apart from serving the interface, the front end also manages user data and defines the logs sent back to the back end.
 It is built on NodeJS using the [React](https://reactjs.org/) + [Flux](https://facebook.github.io/flux/) framework and is served through [webpack](https://webpack.js.org/).

 # Setup

+- Make sure the [SearchX back end](https://github.com/felipemoraes/searchx-api) is up and running.

-- Configure SearchX backend API in `webpack.config.js`
+- Configure the back end API address in `webpack.config.js`:
 ```
 externals: {
     'config': JSON.stringify(process.env.ENV === 'production' ? {